project-ricochet/Production-Meteor-and-Node-Using-Docker/README.md

-# Production-Meteor-and-Node-Using-Docker
-*Production Meteor and Node Using Docker*
+# Production Meteor and Node Using Docker

 Thursday, March 17, 2016
 Within the field of NetOps, there are many technology channels moving quickly and independently.
 It’s tricky for a small team to assemble a project using all of the latest technologies in a time frame that won’t crack your spirit.